 Fig. 8.
 Same as Figure 2, but for BBG on September 20, 2022.
-For more details, see Section 3.3 and Table 3.
+For more details, see \S 3.3 and Table 3.
 It is important to note the distinct color scales used in the NSB and CCT maps, designed to accommodate the altered range of brightness and CCT levels characteristic of this heavily light-polluted urban sky.
+The color figure can be viewed online.